nuts-foundation/nuts-specification/rfc/rfc001-nuts-start-architecture.md

 #### 4.4.2.
 Data exchange parties

 The GDPR speaks of data processors which play a role in digital information exchange.
 In the case of Nuts these are the service providers.
-Service providers have a direct relation with the care organisation it’s providing services for.
-Medical \(and other personal\) data must be exchanged directly between the service providers of care organisations.
+Service providers have a direct relation with the care organization it’s providing services for.
+Medical \(and other personal\) data must be exchanged directly between the service providers of care organizations.
 No third party may play a role in this data exchange since it would be able to deduce information even when all data is encrypted.
 This also means that there’s no room for a central party that would be involved in data exchange or the exchange/management of any document establishing the legal base for a data exchange \[M6\].

 The result of reducing the involved parties is that the network must be a distributed network \[M4\].
-Required information for care organisations, their service providers and available service descriptions must be distributed amongst all network participants.
+Required information for care organizations, their service providers and available service descriptions must be distributed amongst all network participants.
 Since this registry data is security related, it must be signed with a digital signature.

 #### 4.2.3.
 Legal base for data exchange